 You won’t find a pineapple within a hundred yards of a decent Roman pizzeria.

 You should only try one variety of pasta in Rome, and that’s homemade.

 Sitting in a roadside cafe slurping up a warm bowl of silky-smooth spaghetti or linguine is a classic Roman lunchtime activity.

 While you’re walking the streets, be sure to pick up a ‘suppli’ or two from a roadside eatery.

 These crumbed, deep-fried balls of risotto harbor a center of melted mozzarella and tomato ragu and are the favorite Roman snack of all time.

 If you’re still wondering what to do in Rome after all that, there’s one last thing you can do like a local.

 Take some time to ponder on the incredible wonder of this place and its ancient marvels.

-If there’s one thing the Romans do really well, it’s appreciating the wonder of their city.
+If there’s one thing the Romans do really well, it is to appreciate the wonder of their city.

-Keep reading my blog for more interesting information on the things you sometimes wonder about.
+Keep reading my blog for more interesting information on what you sometimes wonder about.